zhartman86/MathfinderBot/README.md

 Expressions are formulae.
 These can represent anything from a contant number to an expression of expressions including any number of stats.

-While different in their application, Stats and Expressions share variable names.
+While different in their application, Stats and Expressions share a pool of variable names.

 ## Rows & Grids